Hamburg Noir

 Edda Green

-Sometimes you can’t turn the other cheek.
+Sometimes, you can’t turn the other cheek.

 Edda Green is a walking time bomb.
-Three years ago, she lost a hand to an IED outside Kandahar and gained a taste for oxycodone and extreme violence.
+Three years ago, she lost a hand to an IED outside Kandahar and gained a taste for oxy and extreme violence.
 Now, she’s been released from prison by BKA to infiltrate the revolutionary cell behind the May Day riots in Hamburg.
-Instead of following orders, she encourages even more mayhem to cover her hunt for the people who killed her blood brother.
+Instead of following orders, she encourages more mayhem to cover her hunt for the people who killed her blood brother.
 Along the way, she meets the love of her life, a hacker named Indigo.
 Together, the two outsiders make enemies who don’t forgive or forget.

 Contents